Finding a safe daycare a 'challenge' for B.C. parents, says childcare expert

 VCH asked the operator to reduce the number of children.
 She complied but later closed the daycare and reopened in a different location.

-Shelly Sheppard, Baby Mac's mother, says she pursued every check possible before placing her child in the daycare, which, unbeknowst to VCH, was still falsely advertising itself as licensed,.
+Shelley Sheppard, Baby Mac's mother, says she pursued every check possible before placing her child in the daycare, which, unbeknowst to VCH, was still falsely advertising itself as licensed,.

 "These kinds of records, they're not easily accessible," she said, referring to records detailing the overcrowding violations, which took four months to obtain through a freedom-of-information request.